slor8/iBookTracker/README.md

 #### Problem Statement

 It is hard keeping track of what people borrowed.
 Even when it is written down on paper, it could be lost.
-When multiple people issueBook multiple items, it may get hard to remember who has issueBook and return what item. iBookTracker will do exactly that, focus to maintain the records of the issueBook and return item from the user.
+When multiple people returnBook multiple items, it may get hard to remember who has returnBook and return what item. iBookTracker will do exactly that, focus to maintain the records of the returnBook and return item from the user.

-iBookTracker will automatically track people when they issueBook, return, and will also check available items.
+iBookTracker will automatically track people when they returnBook, return, and will also check available items.

 #### Project Technologies/Techniques